iflow-mcp/zackify-revect/README.md

 > 🔍 "Recall that hockey article from yesterday for me"

-It will return the source URL and information from the article for you to review.
+It will return the source URL and information from chunks of the article that match your search.

+To get the full document back, you can ask:

+> 🔍 "give me the entire document for that snippet"

+or provide it the ID of the document, which would be given in the first step.

+Maybe the article mentioned "Baseball", it would still show up as they are both sports.

 The other option is asking your model to "save" or "index" content: